Irving Mom Charged After Police Find THC Cookies, Marijuana, Shrooms In Her Kitchen

 The woman was charged with manufacturing and delivering a controlled substance for the shrooms and faces another charge for marijuana possession.

 Irving Police Department Public Information Officer Robert Reeves wants people to know that despite the perception by some that marijuana is harmless, narcotics-related murders in the City of Irving are almost 100 percent over a marijuana deal.
-Additionally, Reeves said marijuana is also often a factor in most DWI arrests.READ MORE: Plan To Reverse Spike In Violent Crime In Fort Worth Involves Community Policing
+Additionally, Reeves said marijuana is also often a factor in most DWI arrests.READ MORE: Arrest Made In Murder Of Driver Waiting To Enter Ranch In DeSoto, Police Say

 “All of our citizen complaints — an overwhelming 80-90% — are about people using, smoking or selling marijuana,” said Reeves.